Infineon/mtb-example-psoc6-dfu-basic/README.md

          ![](images/keil-post-build.png)

    **Instructions for using IAR**

    1. To export to IAR, IAR compiler must be installed.
-See [ModusToolBox User Guide](https://www.cypress.com/file/512716/download) chapter **Export IAR EWARM** for instructions.
+See [ModusToolBox&trade; software user guide](https://www.cypress.com/file/512716/download) chapter **Export IAR EWARM** for instructions.

       **Note:** Before running the `make ewarm8` command, make sure that `CY_COMPILER_PATH` in Makefile is set to the compiler's *\bin* directory.
 See [KBA229177](https://community.cypress.com/t5/Knowledge-Base-Articles/Managing-the-Makefile-for-ModusToolbox-v2-x-KBA229177/ta-p/250624) to learn how to manage the Makefile.